foreverphoenix/phoenix-fallout/Custom Files/Custom Patches.md

 - Resolved conflicts between Loot Logic and Reduction and Workshop Rearranged.
 - Resolved conflicts between VAFS, VIS, and Chem Redux.
 - Resolved conflicts between More Attackers and Keep Radiants In The Commonwealth.
+- Resolved conflicts between Keep Radiants In The Commonwealth and Preston Garvey No Radiant Settlement Quests.

 # Integration Patches